SapphireStar31/recipe-searcher/DesignDocuments/projectPlan.md

 - As a user, I want to be able to report duplicate recipes, so that there aren't multiple of the same recipe I have to look through.*
 - As a college student, I want to be able to be able to go to a random recipe, so that even if I don't know any recipes I can find some random ones I might like.
 - As an admin, I want to be able to get reports that users make, so that I can see where issues are and fix them.*

+### To be rearranged plans for the following weeks
+- [ ] Add pages so that users can add recipes via the website

+- [ ] Create User page for sign up
+- [ ] Set up a profile page to view info in a profile
+- [ ] Make sure the User table in the database is properly connected with the other tables

+- [ ] Set up Authentication in indie project (more tasks coming for this)
+- [ ] Create project DB on AWS.
+- [ ] Update project config files for AWS as needed
+- [ ] Deploy project to AWS
+- [ ] Add deployed link to indie project list in student repo

+- [ ] Update homepage to have correct links to updated design
+- [ ] Start creating pages for adding recipes

+- [ ] Create JSP for finding recipes
+- [ ] Create JSP for recipe search results
+- [ ] Create controller to manage the work of finding a recipe

+- [ ] Research possible Web Services/APIs to use
+- [ ] Create the User table
+- [ ] Create User javabean
+- [ ] Create a class to perform CRUD on User
+- [ ] Create unit tests for the User class

 ### Week 15
 - [ ] Implement Feedback from Week 14 review